Mercedes Citan van review

 The Citan is available in three lengths; compact, long and extra long.
 A combi version, officially known as the Citan Crew Van provides up to five seats and a flexible load space, using a 60:40 split-folding rear seat.
 There's also a fully glazed five-seat MPV-type version called the Citan Tourer.
 In contrast, Renault no longer sells a passenger version of the Kangoo.

-Still in its launch phase in the UK, the Citan is based on the Renault Kangoo, launched in 2008.
-The Citan is the first small van that Mercedes has produced.
-It's available in three legnths; compact, long and extra long, although the Compact variant won't arrive until late summer.
-A crew-cab version, called the Dualiner, provides up to five seats and a flexible load space, using a 60:40 split-folding rear seat.
-There's also a fully glazed five-seat Traveliner passenger-carrying model.
 The Compact model is comparable in size to the Citroen Nemo, Fiat Fiorino and Peugeot Bipper.
 There's no Renault Kangoo Compact, the model was withdrawn from the UK in late 2011.
-Mercedes says it has re-engineered several aspects of the van, including the wiring, and it feels more refined than the Kangoo.
-The Citan is powered by Renault’s long-running 1,461cc diesel engine from the Kangoo, with power outputs of 75bhp and 90bhp.
-A 114bhp 1.2-litre petrol engine and 110bhp variant of the diesel engine are due to appear towards the end of 2013.
+Mercedes says it has re-engineered several aspects of the Kangoo for its own needs, including the wiring, and it feels more refined than the Kangoo.
+The Citan is powered by Renault’s long-running 1.5 dCi diesel engine from the Kangoo, with power outputs of 75bhp, 90bhp and 110bhp.
+There's also a 114bhp 1.2-litre petrol engine.

 Load Space and Practicality